Some time ago, a report about the most common vectors for data breaches and related issues was released.

 That sounds like a recipe for disaster.
 And it is.

-That’s our nightmare.
+And it’s our nightmare.

 Attachments are often no longer necessary